screbeckitchain/VCA/README.md

 python VCA.py
 ```

 You will be prompted to enter the URL of the VC fund website.
-The results will be displayed in a scrollable terminal interface.
+When run inside a compatible terminal, the results are shown in an interactive curses interface.
+If curses is not available (for example in non-interactive environments), the script will fall back to simple text output.